Español English

 They are evergreen plants with a shrubby habit and slow growth that reach 5 meters (16.4 feet) in height.
 The leaves are light green or yellowish in color, 1 meter (3.28 feet) long and have white filaments on the margin.
 The flowers appear in spikes and are white or cream with purple tones.
 They bloom in summer.

 Yucca schidigera needs full sun exposure and a warm, dry climate.
-They resist frost down to -10 ºC (14 ºF).
+It resists frost down to -10 ºC (14 ºF).

-They can grow in any soil that has excellent drainage; they are capable of growing in rocky, sandy and poor soils.
+Spanish dagger can grow in any soil that has excellent drainage; it's capable of growing in rocky, sandy and poor soils.

 Water moderately, waiting for the soil to be well dry.